Supervised Machine Learning done right: getting the labels that you want

 Note that what CVAT refers to as the superuser, who has full access to the Django administration panel of the annotation server, is the same person as the Admin of the Labeling Workspace.
 Simply use the credentials that you entered while creating the Labeling Workspace to login into CVAT and you are set to go.

 When you (or a verified Annotator, depending on what permissions you assigned to her), log into your Labeling Workspace’s annotation server, you will arrive at the CVAT home screen.
 Here you will be able to create Tasks to annotate datasets of your choice with image-level tags, as well as points, bounding boxes, polygons, and 3D boxes.
-When creating a new Task, the data from the S3 buckets associated with your Labeling Workspace is readily available under the Connected file share tab:
+When creating a new Task, the data from the Object Storage buckets associated with your Labeling Workspace is readily available under the Connected file share tab:

 Now that you have the means to label your data, let’s look at some of the information that you might want to note down in addition to the labels that the machine learning model will be trained to reproduce.